HWeber-tech/emp_proving_ground_v1/docs/architecture/overview.md

    credentials or real manager modules).
 3. When ingest runs, Yahoo Finance data is written to DuckDB via `store_duckdb`, then pushed through registered sensors for signal summaries.
+4. Timescale/Redis/Kafka connectors are gated behind feature flags and secrets;
+   without those credentials the public build skips their activation paths.
-4. `MockFIXManager` generates deterministic order lifecycle events, powering the sensory organs and trading scaffolding for regression and exploratory runs.
+5. `MockFIXManager` generates deterministic order lifecycle events, powering the sensory organs and trading scaffolding for regression and exploratory runs.
-5. Trading, risk, and evolution packages expose abstractions and telemetry, but the business logic is intentionally incomplete pending future development.
+6. Trading, risk, and evolution packages expose abstractions and telemetry, but the business logic is intentionally incomplete pending future development.

 ## Reality Checklist